twpayne/g-record/README.md

 ### `sign`

 `sign` copies its standard input to its standard output and appends a one line G-record.
-The G record is one line hexadecimal encoding of the SHA256 HMAC of the data read.
+The G-record is one line hexadecimal encoding of the HMAC-SHA256 of the data read.

 ### `vali`

-`vali` reads a single file, calculates its SHA256 HMAC and compares this to the G-record found at the end.
+`vali` reads a single file, calculates its HMAC-SHA256 and compares this to the G-record found at the end.
 If the file validates successfully then it prints `Valid` and returns 0 (success), otherwise it prints `Invalid` and returns 1 (failure).